rafa-garcia/bashlight/README.md

-  -help                    Print out a summary of the usage and exit -version                 Print out the program version and exit -get                     Print out the current brightness of each output -set <percentage>        Sets each backlight brightness to the specified level -inc <percentage>        Increases brightness by the specified amount -dec <percentage>        Decreases brightness by the specified amount -time <milliseconds>     Duration of transition to new value.
+  -help                    Print out a summary of the usage and exit -version                 Print out the program version and exit -get                     Print out the current brightness of each output -list                    Print out the backlight device names -set <percentage>        Sets each backlight brightness to the specified level -inc <percentage>        Increases brightness by the specified amount -dec <percentage>        Decreases brightness by the specified amount -device <name>           Apply the operation to the given device only -time <milliseconds>     Duration of transition to new value.
 Default is 200 -steps <steps>           Number of transition steps.
 Default is 20
 ```